 - Kathy’s printable summer camp activity book (Merriment Design) – PDF – NOTE This is a generic version – contact me to personalize it for your child for a nominal charge)

-- Presentation paper for inside
+- Presentation paper or white cardstock paper for inside pages

 - Baker’s twine